Spin–lattice relaxation: T_{1} weighted images

-A T_{1} weighted image of the head.
+A $T_1$ weighted image of the head.

 Magnetic resonance imaging uses the resonance of the protons to generate images.
 Protons are excited by a radio frequency pulse at an appropriate frequency (Larmor frequency) and then the excess energy is released in the form of a minuscule amount of heat to the surroundings as the spins return to their thermal equilibrium.
-The magnetization of the proton ensemble goes back to its equilibrium value with an exponential curve characterized by a time constant T_{1} (see Relaxation (NMR)).
+The magnetization of the proton ensemble goes back to its equilibrium value with an exponential curve characterized by a time constant $T_1$ (see Relaxation (NMR)).

-T_{1} weighted images can be obtained by setting short repetition time (TR) such as < 750 ms and echo time (TE) such as < 40 ms in conventional spin echo sequences, while in Gradient Echo Sequences they can be obtained by using flip angles of larger than 50^{o} while setting TE values to less than 15 ms.
+$T_1$ weighted images can be obtained by setting short repetition time (TR) such as < 750 ms and echo time (TE) such as < 40 ms in conventional spin echo sequences, while in Gradient Echo Sequences they can be obtained by using flip angles of larger than 50^{o} while setting TE values to less than 15 ms.

-T_{1} is significantly different between grey matter and white matter and is used when undertaking brain scans.
-A strong T_{1} contrast is present between fluid and more solid anatomical structures, making T_{1} contrast suitable for morphological assessment of the normal or pathological anatomy, e.g., for musculoskeletal applications.
+$T_1$ is significantly different between grey matter and white matter and is used when undertaking brain scans.
+A strong $T_1$ contrast is present between fluid and more solid anatomical structures, making $T_1$ contrast suitable for morphological assessment of the normal or pathological anatomy, e.g., for musculoskeletal applications.

 In the rotating frame

 Spin–lattice relaxation in the rotating frame is the mechanism by which M_{xy}, the transverse component of the magnetization vector, exponentially decays towards its equilibrium value of zero, under the influence of a radio frequency (RF) field in nuclear magnetic resonance (NMR) and magnetic resonance imaging (MRI).
 It is characterized by the spin–lattice relaxation time constant in the rotating frame, T_{1ρ}.
-It is named in contrast to T_{1}, the spin-lattice relaxation time.
+It is named in contrast to $T_1$, the spin–lattice relaxation time.

-T_{1ρ} MRI is an alternative to conventional T_{1} and T_{2} MRI by its use of a long-duration, low-power radio frequency referred to as spin-lock (SL) pulse applied to the magnetization in the transverse plane.
+$T_{1 \rho}$_{ρ} MRI is an alternative to conventional $T_1$ and $T_2$ MRI by its use of a long-duration, low-power radio frequency referred to as spin-lock (SL) pulse applied to the magnetization in the transverse plane.
 The magnetization is effectively spin-locked around an effective B_{1} field created by the vector sum of the applied B_{1} and any off-resonant component.
-The spin-locked magnetization will relax with a time constant T_{1ρ}, which is the time it takes for the magnetic resonance signal to reach 37% (1/e) of its initial value, $M_{xy}(0)$.
+The spin-locked magnetization will relax with a time constant $T_{1 \rho}$, which is the time it takes for the magnetic resonance signal to reach approximately 37% (exactly $1/e$) of its initial value, $M_{xy}(0)$.
 Hence the relation: